Schedule and map

-Community bus provides service where passengers are able to flag the Community Bus along its routing when standing both at a bus stop and not at a bus stop.
+Passengers may flag the Community Bus along its routing whether standing at a bus stop or not.
 This means, if it is a safe location to stop the bus, an operator will pick up passengers to board their bus throughout the route who flag them down as they approach.

 Service is available Monday to Saturday, 8:30 a.m. to 4:30 p.m.